SindhuraPothala/sketch-pad/README.md

-hGWifEVl9Tf
-Pleased to meet you!
+How wonderful to meet you!
-Nice meeting you.